eliascccc/pdf-review-engine/README.md

 Batch messy real-world PDFs — and still trust the output.

 This project is a review-first engine for PDF parsing.
-It is not a PDF parser, it **makes PDF parsing usable** in real operations.
+It is not a PDF parser, instead, it **makes PDF parsing usable** in real operations.

+It is designed to run as a local tool inside a company, not as a SaaS or generic converter, and should be deployed on an internal server and accessed via a web browser.

 ---
 > ⚠️ This is NOT a PDF parser.